Vishmithahash/Ceylon-Flavours-MERN/README.md

 # 🍽️ Ceylon Flavours – Restaurant Management System (MERN Stack)

-Ceylon is a full-stack restaurant management system developed as a **group project** using the **MERN stack** — MongoDB, Express.js, React.js, and Node.js.
+Ceylon Flavours is a full-stack restaurant management system developed as a **group project** using the **MERN stack** — MongoDB, Express.js, React.js, and Node.js.

 ---